augustluhrs/100DaysOfSimCon/README.md

     - critters on the meshes
 - Misc
     - ~~3D Tree growing fruit that plop down to become crabbys -- crab apples~~ Day 5
-    - Something with depth cameras
+    - Something with depth cameras / LiDAR
     - hardware spawners
     - something with the Luster color wheel
     - unity package for 100 days stuff?